 But strategy requires foresight, and foresight requires the proper leveraging of data.

-However, the Gulf is a region of late adopters – net importers of knowledge and services, and is seeing more growth in cookie-cutter and partnership models than real, home-grown innovation.
+However, the Gulf is a region of late adopters – net importers of knowledge services and is seeing more growth in cookie-cutter and partnership models than real, home-grown innovation.

 This is the curse of the Middle East – and perhaps more significantly until this point, the curse of the oil industry.

-2020 could mark the start of a new era of entrepreneurship and start-ups emerging across the Gulf.
+2021 could mark the start of a new era of entrepreneurship and start-ups emerging across the Gulf, particularly in the aftermath of the COVID-19 crisis.
 For this to happen a major cultural and societal shift needs to take place across the region from the grassroots – and it is.

 Across the region, Initiatives such as volunteer-led communities of free programming workshops for children are gaining popularity and holding workshops from Dubai to Saudi Arabia.
 Parents are understanding the need for their children to be equipped with the skillsets of tomorrow.

-Furthermore, governments are increasingly understanding the role that they need to play: that of enabler and regulator rather than subsidiser and operator.
-They are recognising that consumers want fast, easy transactions and visibility data across all sources.
+Furthermore, governments are increasingly understanding the role that they need to play: that of enablers and regulators rather than subsidizers and operators.
+Governments are recognizing that consumers want fast, easy transactions, and visibility data across all sources.

 Just as Airbnb, Youtube, and Amazon have disrupted different industries via their various platforms, it is new businesses like these that will also have a significant impact in our region where a growing number of inventory heavy businesses continue to be built year after year.

 Cookie cut models cannot thrive in the Middle East, which has such a unique and diverse set of needs.
-A localised, data-driven and consumer-centric approach is required here to succeed.
+A localized, data-driven, and consumer-centric approach is required here to succeed.